Posted on

 This blog has now moved to Amazon Amplify.
-It's connected to a Bitbucket git repository and AWS pulls it at the moment it's pushed.
-I was polling the repository manually in a VPS but this is much quicker.
+It’s connected to a Bitbucket git repository, and AWS pulls it as soon as it’s pushed.
+Previously, I was polling the repository manually on a VPS, but this is much quicker.

-• I wrote a script to convert from pelican's front matter to YAML front matter used in Hugo.
-It receives a filename argument (e.g. a/index.md) and converts header to YAML format, backs up the old file in a/index.md.old.
-Not for this, but for my Turkish blog, it converted about 400 posts quickly.
-Hugo gives error in YAML headers with quotation marks but they were few and I've corrected them manually
+• I wrote a script to convert from Pelican’s front matter to YAML front matter used in Hugo.
+It receives a filename argument (e.g., a/index.md) and converts the header to YAML format, backing up the old file as a/index.md.old.
+For my Turkish blog, it converted about 400 posts quickly.
+Hugo gives errors in YAML headers with quotation marks, but there were only a few, and I corrected them manually.

 #!/usr/bin/python3